GrokInteractive/compendium/handbook/README.md

 ## Using our Software

 We aim to keep the number of tools we use to a minimum, and use the best tool for the job.
-If you have any suggestions of better tooling for our workflow, we are always open to new ways.
+If you have any suggestions of better tooling for our work-flow, we are always open to new ways.

-Below you will find links and workflow for some of the more common applications used at Grok.
+Below you will find links and work-flow for some of the more common applications used at Grok.

 ### Harvest